Louise-X10/WebApp-Hackathon/README.md

 ### Todo list
 - Woking on
-  - Add background music
+  - Move play backgroun to upper right corner
+  - Make button instructions appear as mouse hovers over button
 - Additional features:
   - Highlight current player in message area
   - Display winner's hand?
   - BUG: Break ties with more than 2 players (alert if so)
   - BUG: reveal last card before alert message for other players (check if resolved)